-where $\text{MCST}(\mathcal{F},\mathcal{KG})$ denotes the Minimum Cost Steiner tree generation algorithm.
+where $\text{MCST}(\mathcal{F},\mathcal{G})$ denotes the Minimum Cost Steiner tree generation algorithm.

-Next, we calculate the ratio of the nodes' influence score and their connected edges' cost (i.e., $s/c$), and check this ratio of all nodes in the current MCMI's 1-hop neighborhood $\mathcal{N}(\mathcal{G}_\text{MCMI})$, if this ratio is greater than that the current MCMI subgraph's average score-cost ratio, we add this node (entity) and the corresponding edge (relation) to the MCMI, recalculate the MCMI's score-cost ratio and continue the iteration, until all neighbor node's score-ratio is less or equal than the MCMI subgraph's average score-cost ratio.
-That is, for each edge $e_{(u,v)}$, we have (line 10 to line 16 of \autoref{alg:mehlhorn}):
+Next, we calculate the ratio of the edges' cost and their connected nodes' influence score (i.e., $c/s$), and check this ratio of all nodes in the current MCMI's 1-hop neighborhood $\mathcal{N}(\mathcal{G}_\text{MCMI})$, if this ratio is less than that of the current MCMI subgraph's total cost-score ratio, we add this node (entity) and the corresponding edge (relation) to the MCMI, recalculate the MCMI's cost-score ratio and continue the iteration, until all neighbor node's cost-score ratio is more than or equal to the MCMI subgraph's total cost-score ratio.
+That is, for each edge $e_{(u,v)}$, we have (line 10 to line 16 of Algorithm \ref{alg:mehlhorn}):